DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 with this change, the build progressed quite a bit further (and melted my PC again) and got to some non-CMake errors, I consider this a resounding victory.

 <div class="aside">
-I am defintely confused at having a project to <i>split sentences</i>, and I was doubly confused by having to fiddle with build time issues for <i>regexes</i> of all things.
+I am definitely confused at having a project to <i>split sentences</i>, and I was doubly confused by having to fiddle with build time issues for <i>regexes</i> of all things.
 <br/>
 Seems like things I take for granted in <i>reasonable languages</i> are, for some reason, harder in C++